timmylev/DataClient.jl/docs/src/man/demos.md

   - tim-personal: ffs:s3://tim-buck/test-insert/
 EOF
 ```
-See [Configs and Backend](@ref) for more details, but basically, `tim-personal` can be replaced with any meaningful identifier and replace the S3 URI with your desired storage location (do not remove the `ffs:` URI prefix).
+See [Configs and Backend](@ref) for more details, but basically, `tim-personal` can be replaced with any meaningful identifier and the S3 URI replaced with your desired storage location (do not remove the `ffs:` URI prefix).

 ### Step 2: Obtaining a Processed Dataset using DataSoupParsers.jl
 Refer to [DataSoupParsers.jl](https://invenia.pages.invenia.ca/research/DataSoupParsers.jl/) for more info.